+Composite enclave's software design consists of three entities: \app{}s, \ce{}s, and firmware on \sphw devices, as shown in Figure~\ref{fig:sharedMemory}. \App{}s and \ce{}s are \nameenclave{}s on the CPU. \Sphw is connected to the platform over buses.
+Contrary to a monolithic design where the application and driver are fused into one big enclave, our modular approach aims to provide high flexibility and increase code reuse.

-Application enclaves are very similar to the established enclaves in Intel SGX or Keystone.
-In such a traditional TEE, enclaves cannot access peripherals without using the operating system as a mediator, as the OS handles all the drivers.
-In \name \app{}s also cannot communicate with a peripheral directly.
-The \app{}s use shared memory to communicate with a \ce that is a peripheral-specific enclave that encapsulates the driver logic.
-The rationale of separating the driver from the business logic is two-fold, i) to avoid requiring the developers to ship driver code with their application, and ii) one \ce per peripheral allows multiple \app{}s to communicate with that specific peripheral in parallel.
+\myparagraph{\App{}s} \App{}s are similar to the traditional enclaves in Intel SGX or Keystone.
+In such TEEs, the enclaves cannot access \sphw without using the OS as a mediator, as the OS handles all drivers. \App{}s also cannot communicate with \sphw directly.
+The \app{}s use shared memory to communicate with a \ce that then communicates with the \sphw device.
+The rationale of separating the driver from the application logic is two-fold, i) to avoid requiring the developers to ship driver code with their application, and ii) one \ce per \sphw allows multiple \app{}s to communicate with that specific \sphw device in parallel.